Azure/SimuLand/3_simulate_detect/credential-access/getADFSDKMContainerADPath.md

 * Endpoint: ADFS01 or WORKSTATION6
     * We can use the same PowerShell session on one of the endpoints where we [exported the AD FS configuration settings](exportADFSConfigurationSettings.md) from to go through the simulation steps.
     * AD FS Configuration Settings
         * The output from the previous step (`XML strings` object or `Microsoft.IdentityServer.PolicyModel.Configuration.ContractObject` object) is saved in the variable `$settings`.
-Use it in the PowerShell snippets below.
+Use it in the PowerShell commands below.

 ## Get path of AD FS DKM container